tpauldike/js-ES6-react/session-6/README.md

 complex things with `JavaScript`, especially manipulating `HTML` and `CSS` documents.

-The video for this session will be available on *21st May, 2023* on YouTube.
+The video for this session will be available on [YouTube](https://www.youtube.com/playlist?list=PLU10dryLOLEEh4f5cEsx68yR4y8GWLSNS) soon